Paganism, Prosperity & the modern church!

 Successful.
 Victorious.
 Unstoppable.

 Does that sound appealing?
 How did they worship Baal?
 Worshipers usually made sacrifices of sheep or bulls on alters, but when times were desperate, they resorted to sacrificing their firstborn children.
 The Hebrew/Christian God YAHWEH called this practice detestable (Duet 12:31), and any sane person would agree.
 It turns our stomachs to think of offering our children as a sacrifice, right?!
+We would never do something like that, would we?

 Then there was Asherah, she was the mistress of the Canaanite god El, but after seeing the success of her offspring Baal, she also became his incestuous mistress.
 Asherah was a fertility goddess, and to worship her, people had sex with a priest or prostitute near designated groves of trees or Asherah poles.
 These sexual offerings were supposed to cause them to be fertile and have children.
 This act of "worship" was also detestable to the true God because it perverted the beautiful gift that He had given to His people, namely sex in the context of a healthy God-pleasing marriage.